MMM-ATM/.github/README.md

     $ diff output.dat sample_output.dat
     ```

 Ideally, the diff should reveal few to no differences in values.
+Minor differences in output may be attributed to chosen compiler used.

-See the [Test Driver](doc/TestDriver.md) documentation for more information on `test/mmm.exe`.
+See the [Test Driver](doc/TestDriver.md) documentation for more information.

 ## Plotting Instructions
 MMM output is given as a simple text spreadsheet, which can be interpreted using plotting tools such as gnuplot.
 The provided `plot.sh` script can be run from any directory containing an output file `output.dat` to produce plots of all input and output variables in that file.
 Please refer to the `plot.sh` script directly for more information on plotting with gnuplot.